VI. ACADEMIC INTEGRITY: POLICIES & PROCEDURES

 If the student is enrolled in a professional doctoral program, the notice will also include the name of a faculty member from the program or a related discipline who has no direct knowledge of the case at hand.
 This individual’s role will be limited to assisting the Adjudication Committee in determining whether the allegations primarily involve a breach of professional standards or of academic integrity, or some combination of the two.

-- Submit a written statement concerning the allegations that he or she wishes the Adjudication Committee to consider when making the initial decision about whether the allegations merit investigation.
+Submit a written statement concerning the allegation that they wish the Adjudication Committee to consider when making the initial decision about whether the allegations merit investigation.
 The student is encouraged to make any such written submission at this stage short, preferably no longer than one page.
 If the Adjudication Committee determines that investigation and further adjudication of the allegations are warranted, the student will be given the opportunity to submit an additional written response.

 After the student has been notified and had an opportunity respond, the Investigative Officer will refer the allegations and any response submitted by the student to the Chair of the Standing Committee for assignment to an Adjudication Committee.
 In doing so, the Chair will consider any objection to membership submitted by the student, but the final decision regarding the membership of the Adjudication Committee will rest with the Chair.

 An Adjudication Committee shall consist of two faculty and one student member of the Standing Committee.
 A Standing Committee member who is teaching a course or mentoring a thesis in which academic misconduct has been alleged may not serve on the Adjudication Committee handling that case.
 Nor may a faculty member with such a connection to the student assist the Adjudication Committee in reviewing professional standards as they related to the allegations.